Enemies in the Garden

 Flea beetles are perfectly named.
 Adult flea beetles are tiny (1-3 mm).
 When disturbed, they use their very strong hindlegs to jump far away.
 When not threatened, they crawl on or fly around their host plant.
 Flea beetle larvae live beneath the soil where they generally cause insignificant damage.
 While there are many species, most flea beetles attack plants in the cabbage (Brassicaceae) or nightshade (Solanaceae) families.

 For me, flea beetle attacks have been limited to my ‘ōhelo kai, ‘aiea, and native pōpolo.
 I’m not an entomologist, but I suspect the culprit is the tobacco flea beetle (Epitrix hirtipennis).
 Flea beetle problems are most common during the hot summer months.
 And, more difficult to control on plants in the garden than those in the nursery.
-The damage flea beetles cause, numerous tiny holes in the leaves, is normally not fatal (except, perhaps, to seedlings), but it certainly makes the plant unsightly, and may reduce growth or stress the plant (which can lead to other problems).
+The damage flea beetles cause, numerous tiny holes in the leaves, is normally not fatal (except, perhaps, to seedlings), but it certainly makes the plant unsightly and may reduce growth or stress the plant (which can lead to other problems).

 All beetles, flea beetles included, have a hard exoskeleton that protects them from many contact insecticides.
 Fortunately, killing them isn’t a necessity; stopping them from chewing holes in your native plants is the goal.
-There are various non-chemical ways of reducing flea beetle damage including: 'trap crops' that lure the beetles away from your 'harvest crop,' sticky traps placed among your plants, cover-screening to physically keep the beetles away from the plants.
+There are various non-chemical ways of reducing flea beetle damage including: 'trap crops' that lure the beetles away from your 'harvest crop', sticky traps placed among your plants, and cover-screening to physically keep the beetles away from the plants.
 However, being a lazy horticulturist with no intention of eating my native Solanaceae, I’ve always used the easiest chemical solution for dealing with any flea beetle infestation: horticultural oil mixed with a systemic insecticide.
 It works.
 Normally, one spraying keeps the beetles away for two or more weeks.
 I say “away” because I’m not certain if the spray actually kills them or just makes them disappear.
-If you’re dead set against using a systemic insecticide, I encourage you to experiment with neem oil, peppermint oil, diatomaceous earth, or any other organic that basically makes your native plants taste or smell bad (to a flea beetle).
+If you’re dead set against using a systemic insecticide, I encourage you to experiment with neem oil, peppermint oil, diatomaceous earth, or any other organic that makes your native plants taste or smell bad (to a flea beetle).

 Fungal Diseases